Cardoza was the representative for California’s 18th congressional district and was a Democrat. He served from 2003 to 2012.

 From Jan 2003 to Aug 2012, Cardoza missed 546 of 7,469 roll call votes, which is 7.3%.
 This is much worse than the median of 2.6% among the lifetime records of representatives serving in Aug 2012.
-ProPublica has tracked 13 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: